ManuelGil/vscode-auto-barrel/README.md

 - `autoBarrel.files.ignoreFilePathPatternOnExport`: An array of file path patterns to ignore when exporting modules.
 Default is `["**/*.spec.*", "**/*.test.*"]`.
 - `autoBarrel.files.keepExtensionOnExport`: Whether to keep the file extension when exporting modules.
 Default is `false`.
 - `autoBarrel.files.detectExportsInFiles`: Whether to detect exports in files when exporting modules.
 Default is `false`.
+- `autoBarrel.files.exportDefaultFilename`: The filename to use when exporting a default module.
+Default is `filename`.
 - `autoBarrel.formatting.excludeSemiColonAtEndOfLine`: Whether to exclude a semicolon at the end of each line in the barrel file.
 Default is `false`.
 - `autoBarrel.formatting.useSingleQuotes`: Whether to use single quotes for string literals in the barrel file.
 Default is `true`.
 - `autoBarrel.formatting.endOfLine`: The end-of-line character to use in the barrel file.
 Supported values are `lf` (line feed) and `crlf` (carriage return line feed).
 Default is `lf`.